Best Video Streaming Solutions for SMBs in 2019

 Monetization – All the popular monetization options are supported.
 Advertising is supported on all plans (easily insert ads to any video).
-Pay-per-view and subscriptions are supported via built-in paywall starting with the Premium plan ($125/month).
+Pay-per-view and subscriptions are supported via a built-in paywall starting with the Scale plan ($188/month).

 Security – Various features are supported.
 This includes password protection, IP address (geographic) restrictions, domain restrictions, HTTPS delivery, and more.

-Pricing – DaCast pricing plans start at $19/month for a basic plan.
-The Premium plan includes all platform features at $125/month, and reduces bandwidth costs.
-Enterprise ($289/month) and custom plans are also available, as is “event” pricing for occasional streamers.
+Pricing – Dacast pricing plans start at $39/month for a basic plan.
+The Scale plan includes all platform features starting at $188/month and reduces bandwidth costs.
+Custom plans are also available, as is “event” pricing for occasional streamers.

-We think this makes DaCast the headline of our best video streaming solutions.
-Professional broadcasters seem to think the same as DaCast is finalist of the the 2018 Streaming Media Readers’ Choice Awards in 3 categories including best small/medium business video platform.
+We think this makes Dacast the headline of our best video streaming solutions.
+Professional broadcasters seem to think the same as Dacast is a finalist of the 2018 Streaming Media Readers’ Choice Awards in 3 categories including the best small/medium business video platform.

 We hope this article has helped you to understand the market for the best video streaming solutions and SMB video platforms.
 Any questions or comments?
 Let us know!
 We love to hear from you, our readers.
 Sound off in the comments section, below.
 We’ll get back to you as soon as we can.

-Not yet streaming with DaCast, and ready to give our streaming solutions a try?
-Click the button below to take advantage of our 30-day free trial (no credit card required) and start streaming live today!
+Not yet streaming with Dacast, and ready to give our streaming solutions a try?
+Click the button below to take advantage of our 14-day free trial (no credit card required) and start streaming live today!